Aeryes/EvoSim/README.md

 ## Traits List:
 - Predator
-- Slower Starvation
+- Slower starvation
 - Flocking
-- Increased Health
+- Increased health
-- Increased Defense
+- Increased defense
-- Increased Attack
+- Increased attack
-- Increased Size
+- Increased offspring amount
+- Reduced reproduction wait time

 The repo contains the Visual Studio project files and libraries that are needed for the project to work inside the Visual Studio enviornment.